SSpormann/EasyChat-SignalR/README.md

 you will have to change the IP-Adresses, in the ChatPageViewModel files, to your Server-IP.

-A Link to the original Project [here](https://github.com/prashantvc/easychat-service)
+A Link to the original project [here](https://github.com/prashantvc/easychat-service)